dataheld/azureappservice/README.md

-# AzureAppService
+# azureappservice

-AzureAppService lets you manage [Azure App Service (AAS)](https://azure.microsoft.com/en-us/services/app-service/), a Platform-as-a-Service (PaaS) and Container-as-a-Service (CaaS) from Microsoft.
+azureappservice lets you manage [Azure App Service (AAS)](https://azure.microsoft.com/en-us/services/app-service/), a Platform-as-a-Service (PaaS) and Container-as-a-Service (CaaS) from Microsoft.

 You can use it to deploy a containerised shiny app to the cloud.